cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     add alice
 ```

 Use a passphrase you can remember.
 It does not need to be exceptionally complex as this is all a local simulation.
-This exercise uses `password` and stores this detail on file, this will become handy.
+This exercise uses `password` and stores this detail on file, which will become handy.

 ```sh [https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/val-alice/keys/passphrase.txt]
 $ echo -n password > docker/val-alice/keys/passphrase.txt
 ```

-And because with this prod simulation you care less about safety, so much less in fact, you can even keep the mnemonic on file too.
+Because with this prod simulation you care less about safety, so much less in fact, you can even keep the mnemonic on file too.

 Do the same for `val-bob`: